taymoork2/collab-ui-react/README.md

 ## Contributing

+#### First Time Contributors

+Your first PR is an important one, and to help you acclimate to our coding style and patterns it is best to keep it simple.
+If you are new to the codebase, we ask that you keep your first PR **under 500 lines max**.

+This helps your reviewers help you.
+The smaller you keep your PR, the sooner your reviewers can offer feedback, allowing you to learn best practices and respond with updates quicker.
+Remember that your first PR will very likely require multiple rounds of feedback and updates, so keep it small and lean to help this process flow quicker.

+#### Workflow

 1. Setup your repository
   * `git clone git@sqbu-github.cisco.com:WebExSquared/wx2-admin-web-client.git`
   * `origin` should be the above WebExSquared repo (`git remote -v` to see remote details)